-Consultations and Facilitations:
+Consultations and Facilitations

-During 2014/2015 (July through May) there were 87 contacts made for ombuds services which is slightly higher than the previous year.
-The bar graph below illustrates the numbers of contact each year over the seven-year period.
+During 2015-2016 (July through June) there were 63 contacts made for ombuds services, which is slightly lower than the previous year.
+This is due in part to the transitioning aspect of getting the word out about the new ombuds and perhaps people being cautious knowing that a new person has filled this role.
+The bar graph below illustrates the numbers of contact each year since the inception of the office.